 The overpowering is what causes the battery to eventually heat up, causing the phone also to be heated.
 It then results in you buying a new battery to replace the spoilt one.

-One of the significant reasons why cell phones overheat is because of the poor chargers that are being used.
+One of the significant reasons why phone overheating is because of the poor and cheap iPhone chargers that are being used.
 Such chargers are unable to provide the optimal power causing either an undercharge or overcharge.
 Some even release energy instead of charging the battery.
 It is this irregularity that forces the smartphone to balance on its own, causing an overburdening.

 Games and other involving apps on the phone have a way of using a lot of charges too.
 The longer one uses the app, and the more power is released, causing the phone to heat up.
 This is why if it is a touch screen, the screen ends up getting quite hot.
 If you are using your speakers to listen to either song or the radio, the back of the phone starts to heat up.